Actindo-AG/Documentation/DataHub/Integration/03_ManageAttributeGroups.md

   ![Add attributes](../../Assets/Screenshots/DataHub/Settings/AttributeGroups/AddAttributes.png "[Add attributes]")

-3. Select the checkboxes of the attributes in the list, you want to add to the selected attribute group.
+3. Select the checkboxes of the attributes you want to add to the selected attribute group.
-  A toolbar is displayed above the list.
+  The editing toolbar is displayed above the list.

-  > [Info] Enable the *Only Unassigned Attributes* toggle above the list to hide all attributes that are already assigned to an attribute group.
+  > [Info] Enable the *Only unassigned attributes* toggle above the list to hide all attributes that are already assigned to an attribute group.

 4. Click the [ADD] button in the toolbar.
   The *Add attributes to attribute group* view is closed.
 The selected attributes have been added to the attribute group.